July 22nd, 1:30PM: NMAI Lecture Series: "Life Lessons Learned from Norman Rockwell" by J. Howard Sanden

-The nearly three acres ground of the former Stoneacre estate were landscaped in 1886 by Frederick Law Olmsted, the Father of American landscape architecture.
-Olmsted envisioned a “parklike setting” with a variety of exotic tree.
+The nearly three-acre grounds of the former Stoneacre estate were landscaped in 1886 by Frederick Law Olmsted, the Father of American landscape architecture.
+Olmsted envisioned a “park-like setting” with a variety of exotic trees.
 He obtained many of the trees used on this project from a nursery in Bristol, Rhode Island, operated by a former medical doctor in Japan, Dr. George Rogers Hall.
 Four of the arboretum’s trees are now Rhode Island Champion Trees.

 This event also marks the inauguration of the National Museum of American Illustration’s self-guided QR code based tree tour.
 Identification signs on major trees will include a QR code.
 Visitors with smart phones will be able to scan the code and learn more about the many species.

 Advertising as Art exhibition explores a selection of "Golden Age" illustrator’s methods of advertising for a variety of clients during the first half of the 20th Century.
 Every advertisement presented the illustrator with a particular challenge: how to best promote that unique product to the public.
 While some advertisements highlight the inherent qualities and benefits of using a certain product, others found that placing a product into a grander setting was more effective and attracted much greater attention to it.
 This idea of actually branding a product to a wide audience is widely used in most present day advertising, but it was first born from these "Golden Age" illustrators' artworks.

 July 21- September 8, 2016